MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-dlp.md

 - [Learn about Microsoft 365 Endpoint data loss prevention](/microsoft-365/compliance/endpoint-dlp-learn-about?preserve-view=true&view=o365-worldwide)
 - [Get started with Endpoint data loss prevention](/microsoft-365/compliance/endpoint-dlp-getting-started?preserve-view=true&view=o365-worldwide)

-Microsoft Edge enforces admin configured policies for sensitive files and records audit events for non-compliant activities.
+Microsoft Edge enforces admin-configured policies for sensitive files, and records audit events for non-compliant activities.

 Some of the user activities that you can audit and manage on devices running Windows 10 include the following activities: